Mayank-maxpro/ScriptToMeme-ai/README.md

-# Precision Storyboard AI
+# ScriptToMeme AI

 AI-powered YouTube storyboard and metadata generator.

 ## What it does

 - Paste a YouTube script
-- Generate visual storyboard ideas
+- It understands complete script and it's context.
+- Searches best multiple memes or GIF for each line as per context of script.
-- Generate searchable GIF queries
+- Provides multiple memes or GIF it founds.
-- Generate YouTube titles, descriptions, tags, and chapters
+- Also can generate YouTube titles, descriptions, tags, and chapters
 - Configure audience, pacing, and visual style

 ## Tech